NASA-AMMOS/MMGIS/docs/pages/Tools/Isochrone/Isochrone.md

 ## Technical

 The Isochrone tool runs a version of Dijkstra's algorithm on tiled data to generate results.
-In this implementation, every pixel is a vertex which is implicitly connected by an edge to 16 of its neighbors: its 8 immediate neighbors, plus neigbors that can be reached by the "knight's move" - i.e. the move a knight makes on a chessboard.
+In this implementation, every pixel is a vertex which is implicitly connected by an edge to 16 of its neighbors: its 8 immediate neighbors, plus neighbors that can be reached by the "knight's move" - i.e. the move a knight makes on a chessboard.
 Analysis is performed entirely in-browser in JavaScript.